Scheduled MonumentsWalesLlanthomas Castle Mound

 What is Llanthomas Castle Mound?

-Llanthomas Castle Mound is a motte situated in Breconshire, Wales, dating to the medieval period.
+Llanthomas Castle Mound is a motte situated in Breconshire, Wales, representing medieval defensive earthwork architecture typical of Norman settlement patterns in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR078.

 What period does Llanthomas Castle Mound date from?

 Llanthomas Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Llanthomas Castle Mound?